Prerequisite Reading Assignments

 _____ topic sentence that points to your claim and paragraph’s direction

-_____ correct MLA citations
+_____ correct MLA citations (refer to https://owl.purdue.edu for help)

-_____ clear and specific support that expands upon your initial claim
+_____ clear and specific support for your claim

 _____ concluding sentence that refers to your paragraph’s claim

-_____ formal English grammar and conventions used
+_____ formal English grammar and conventions

 We are so glad you have enrolled in Honors English 10!
 We hope you find the novel interesting and are excited to discuss books this upcoming school year.
 If you have questions before school starts, feel free to e-mail either one of us.
 We look forward to meeting you!